cateshee/Data-Fundamentals-Final-project/README.md

    - Navigate to the SQL Editor
    - Copy the entire contents of `schema.sql`
    - Paste and execute the SQL commands
-   -

 2.**Verify Table Creation**
    - Go to Table Editor in Supabase
-   -Verify creation of tables: profiles, projects, and tasks
+   - Verify creation of tables: profiles, projects, and tasks
    - Check that sample data is populated (5+ rows per table)

-3.**Enable Authentication**
+3. **Enable Authentication**
--Go to Authentication → Settings in Supabase
+   - Navigate to Authentication settings
--Enable Email/Password or Magic Link login
+   - Enable Email/Password or Magic Link authentication
--Configure your app email templates if needed
+   - Configure email templates as needed

  ### Usage